Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 }
 ```

-and launch using the following command
+Launch the services and tasks using the following commands:

 ```
 aws ecs register-task-definition --cli-input-json file://aws/task-definitions/backend-flask.json
 ```
+On the console, confirm registration at `Amazon Elastic Container Service` > `Task definitions` > `backend-flask`.
+Once the container is up, we now need to create a security group for it hence the need to get the default VPC env vars then
+create the SG.

-next we need to find the default vpc
+Detect the default vpc from within the `backend-flask` folder:
 ```
 export DEFAULT_VPC_ID=$(aws ec2 describe-vpcs \
 --filters "Name=isDefault, Values=true" \